Atrix256/SampleZoo/contributing.md

 A list of specific things the project needs.

+### Infrastructure
+* a better way to find files in codegen.lua than using ls since some systems won't have it. premake lua specifically may have os.matchfiles and os.matchdirs or similar?

 ### 1D Sampling Patterns
 * more irrational numbers such as the silver ratio and the plastic constant.
 Just meaningful irrational numbers though.